 As I’ve shown above, the historical reality of the resurrection does not depend upon God revealing himself to Moses.
 Furthermore, God’s existence does not depend upon him revealing himself to Moses.

-Now it is true that if God does not exist then the resurrection would be false, or at the very least, if for some unknown reason Jesus came back to life again, his death and resurrection would not have any special significance to us.
+Now it is true that if God does not exist then the resurrection would be false, or at the very least, if for some unknown reason Jesus came back to life again, his death and resurrection would not hold any special significance for us.

 Even if God did not reveal himself to Moses it would not follow that the “Old Testament religion evolved over time.”

 Once again, the skeptic has engaged in non sequiturs.
 Even if God did not reveal himself to Moses it would not follow that the “Old Testament religion evolved over time.”
 This is the fallacy of bifurcation—claiming something must be either A or B when there are other options available.
 In this case, your friend is claiming that either God revealed himself to Moses OR the Israelite religion evolved and God does not exist.
 There are other options.
 What if God revealed himself to Joshua or other key figures?
 Again, at best, the skeptic’s argument would only be a strike against the doctrine of inerrancy, but it certainly would not disprove God’s existence or the truth of the gospel message.
 Nevertheless, there are many reasons for believing that God appeared to Moses and that Moses wrote the Pentateuch.
 First and foremost, the Lord Jesus Christ said that Moses wrote these books, and since Jesus is God and cannot lie, I’ll take his Word for it.
 But there is also strong archaeological evidence to show that what the Bible tells us about Moses and the Israelites is accurate.
 This includes evidence for the Exodus, Conquest, and Mosaic authorship of the Pentateuch.